autobrr/autobrr.com/docs/installation/macos.md

 :::info

-By default autobrr listens on `127.0.0.1` which is the recommended way when running a reverse proxy, but if you want to expose it to the internet/network then you must change the `host` in the `~/.config/autobrr/config.toml` from `127.0.0.1` to `0.0.0.0`.
+By default autobrr listens on `127.0.0.1` which is the recommended way when running a reverse proxy, but if you want to expose it to the internet/network then you must change the `host` in the `config.toml` from `127.0.0.1` to `0.0.0.0`.

-Save the changes and restart autobrr with `sudo systemctl restart autobrr@USERNAME.service`.
+Restart autobrr after.
 :::

 ## Reverse proxy (recommended)